ufwtwynam/terminal_cheatsheet/src/main/java/org/example/terminal_cheatsheet.md

 `git remote add origin your/url/here` link local repository to GitHub (origin is primary remote, add is to make new link)

 `git push origin main` upload from one to the other (main branch)

+"not sure why last two commands havent saved on hub even after committing and refreshing"